akshayp7/playwright-typescript-playwright-test/README.md

 - Generates trace file, which gives in-depth details of Test Case execution.
 - Execution of test case is faster when compared with other competitive framework in market.
 - Supports Headful/Headless mode execution for Firefox/Webkit/Google Chrome/Chromium/MS Edge on Windows/Linux/Mac machines.
+- It supports API testing (From Playwright version 1.16 onwards)
 - It can be used to simulate browser behaviour on mobile devices, and supports over 100+ devices.
 - It has ability to produce and visually compare screenshots.
 - To slow down execution slowMo option is available.
 - Supports 'download' event monitoring, so there is no need for user to actually wait for downloads to finish.
 - Supports Serial and Parallel execution.
-- Allure Reports are generated after execution with an option to capture screenshot/video/trace file on failure.
+- Allure/HTML Reports are generated after execution with an option to capture screenshot/video/trace file on failure.
 - Nonetheless Support from Microsoft so FREQUENT RELEASES and turn arounf time for any queries is 48 hours.

 Bonus:

-- Supports API testing using 'supertest' module.
 - Supports PostgresSQL using 'pg' module.
 - Supports Excel File Read/Write using 'excel-js' module.